- This topic has 2 replies, 2 voices, and was last updated 3 years, 6 months ago by LectronFan.

 The next circuits are about OR, NOR, NAND and impedance adapters with very detailed explanation.
 Way to go !

 This is interesting, they find many usages in everyday life.
 The light switches in your house are very good examples and the manual of the 1007 set gives many good examples and circuits.

 To be continued !

-- This reply was modified 3 months, 3 weeks ago by mwpeters75.
+- This reply was modified 3 years, 6 months ago by Michael.
 Reason: Changed font and size styling for easier reading

 - You must be logged in to reply to this topic.